mpt-bootcamp/monitor/docs/LAB1.md

 1. Login to Zabbix and go to Administration->User
 2. Click *Create user**.
 Enter the following information.

-**User (tab)**
+**User** tab
 > Alias: student\<n\>
 > Name: student\<n\>
 > Groups: OnCall
 > Password: student\<n\>
 > Password (once again): student\<n\>
 > Language: English (en_US)

-**Media (tab)**
+>
+> **Media** tab

-1. Click the "Add" link to open the dialog box.
+> Click the "Add" link in the Media box to open the dialog box.
-2. Enter:

 > Type: Email
 > Send to: \<Your valid Yahoo or Gmail address\>
+>

 Click the "Add" button to save.

-**Granting user group permission**

-1. Login to Zabbix and go to *Administration->User groups*
-2. Select the "OnCall" group, then click the "Permission" to tab to permisions.
-3. Click the "Select" button and check the "Linux * servers".
-4. Click "Add" then select "Read" next to the the "Linux servers" for the Permission

-Click the "Update" button to save

 ### Exercise 6 - Login to your student account

-To verify your student account created, login to Zabbix and Check_MK with your student account created.
+To verify your student account created, logout and log back in to Zabbix and Check_MK with your student account created.

 | Monitor  |      URL      |  Username/Password |
 |----------|-------------|------|